bsimedicatedspray/bsimedicatedspray.github.io/_sectionPage/section2.md

 ---

 <h3>How it Works?</h3>
-<p>Just a few sprays and you get immediate relief without the need to massage the affectedf area.</p>
+<p>Just a few sprays and you get immediate relief without the need to massage the affected area.</p>